sam2020-4/Pitch/README.md

 3. As a user you can update your account.

-4. As a user when you forget your password, you can be directed to your email where you can reset.

-5. As a user you can add new posts and edit or update your posts
+4. As a user you can add new piches and edit or update your posts

-6. As a user you can view the pitches you have created in your own profile.
+5. As a user you can view the pitches you have created in your own profile.

-7. As a user you can see the pitches other users have posted.
+6. As a user you can see the pitches other users have posted.

-8. As a user you can delete your post.

-## Screenshot

 ## Setup/Installation Requirements